IlluminatePossibilities/TheGlobalVariables/ADR/ADR 0002-Choice of Cloud Provider.md

 ## Consequences

 Positive Impact:

-- developers can specialize in a given cloud provider.
+- Developers can specialize in a given cloud provider.
-- "single pane of glass" for viewing cloud properties.
+- "Single pane of glass" for viewing cloud properties.
-- largest provider should mean a larger talent pool to draw from.
+- Largest provider should mean a larger talent pool to draw from.

 Negative Impact:

-- developers may not be aware of better alternatives in other providers
+- Developers may not be aware of better alternatives in other providers.
-- AWS billing can be cryptic
+- AWS billing can be cryptic.